prospect-tool-relay4u-eu/relay4u-auth-service-be/documentation/endpoints/auth.md

 **Registration does not return a token** — there is no auto-login.
 The client must call `/login` separately, and `/login` will reject unverified accounts (see below).

+**Additional `/register` response codes** (see [`architecture.md`](../architecture.md#account-reclaim-password-less--abandoned-registrations) for the full "reclaim" rationale):
+- `409 EmailAlreadyRegisteredException` — the email belongs to a verified account, or an unverified one whose verification code hasn't expired yet.
+- `429 ResendRateLimitException` — reclaiming an abandoned (unverified, code-expired) registration too many times within an hour.

+**Additional `/login` response code**:
+- `428 Precondition Required` (`PasswordNotSetException`, body includes `email`/`name`) — the account has `password = NULL` (manually migrated or never completed).
+Clients should redirect the user to complete registration/set a password instead of showing a generic "invalid credentials" error.

 ## Flow: register

 ```mermaid